 Sister Nora Nash, Sisters of St. Francis of Philadelphia

-In 2003, PCG became a nonprofit membership corporation comprised of faith-based institutions committed to promoting economic justice through community investing.
+In 2003, Partners became a nonprofit membership corporation comprised of faith-based institutions committed to promoting economic justice through community investing.
 We are reaching out to faith-based institutions that have a strong commitment to economic justice and community economic development to identify others interested in working with us.
-We are asking religious communities to engage in a discussion about adopting PCG as a ministry.
+We are asking religious communities to engage in a discussion about adopting Partners as a ministry.

-Sister Mary Bernadette McNulty, Sisters of St. Joseph of Orange, Chairperson of PCG Members
+Sister Mary Bernadette McNulty, Sisters of St. Joseph of Orange, Chairperson of Partners Members

 Why Join As a Member?